Personalised fabric tote bags: structural performance and professional use criteria

 - Extended promotional value – The logo remains visible and intact after the initial event or purchase, helping to maintain brand visibility over time.

-- Compatibility with sustainability-led procurement – FSC®-certified cotton, natural jute and recycled fabrics can support lower-impact supply chains and, where relevant, public procurement requirements.
+- Compatibility with sustainability-led procurement – Organically certified cotton (such as GOTS or OEKO-TEX®), natural jute and recycled fabrics can support lower-impact supply chains and, where relevant, public procurement requirements.

 Technical comparison of the main textile materials